elastic/elasticsearch-ruby/README.md

 and the [`elasticsearch-api`](http://rubydoc.info/gems/elasticsearch-api) documentation carefully.**

-_Keep in mind, that for optimal performance, you should use a HTTP library which supports persistent ("keep-alive") connections, e.g. [Patron](https://github.com/toland/patron) or [Typhoeus](https://github.com/typhoeus/typhoeus)._ These libraries are not dependencies of the elasticsearch gems, so be sure to define a dependency in your own application.
+_Keep in mind, that for optimal performance, you should use a HTTP library which supports persistent ("keep-alive") connections, e.g. [Patron](https://github.com/toland/patron)._ These libraries are not dependencies of the elasticsearch gems, so be sure to define a dependency in your own application.

 This repository contains these additional Ruby libraries: